venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

     -   **Manual Override:** The `--context` CLI flag overrides any automatically selected plugin.

 ### 5.2.
 The RAG Pipeline (Dynamic Knowledge)
 This system provides the assistant with deep, codebase-aware knowledge by dynamically retrieving the most relevant information from a project-specific knowledge base.
+It is designed for flexibility in multi-environment teams.

+-   **Architecture:** The system supports both a local, file-based vector database and a client-server model.
+This allows a single, powerful machine to perform indexing while lightweight clients (e.g., developer laptops) can query the central index remotely.
+Configuration is managed via `config.py` and `.ai_config.yml`.
--   **Indexing:** The `ai-index` command scans the project, chunks source code and documentation, and stores their embeddings in a local vector database (`.ai_rag_index/`).
-This creates the project's knowledge base.
+-   **Indexing (Server/Indexer Role):** The `ai-index` command scans the project, chunks source code, and stores embeddings in a local vector database (`.ai_rag_index/`).
+This machine can then run the ChromaDB server to expose the index to clients.
--   **Retrieval:** The built-in `RAGContextPlugin` is activated with the `--context rag` flag.
-It embeds the user's query and searches the vector database to find the most semantically similar chunks of code or documentation.
+-   **Retrieval (Client Role):** The built-in `RAGContextPlugin` is activated automatically when a RAG index is available (either locally or via server configuration).
+It embeds the user's query, searches the vector database, and retrieves the most semantically similar chunks of code or documentation.
--   **Injection:** The retrieved chunks are automatically injected into the prompt, providing the AI with highly relevant, on-the-fly context without requiring manual file attachments.
+-   **Injection:** The retrieved chunks are automatically injected into the prompt, providing the AI with highly relevant, on-the-fly context.
--   **Curation:** The knowledge base can be precisely controlled by adding file and directory patterns to a project-local `.aiignore` file, ensuring only relevant information is indexed.
+-   **Curation:** The knowledge base can be precisely controlled by adding file and directory patterns to a project-local `.aiignore` file.

 ---